 - a.
 Mental Health The University of Calgary recognizes the pivotal role that student mental health plays in physical health, social connectedness and academic success, and aspires to create a caring and supportive campus community where individuals can freely talk about mental health and receive supports when needed.
 We encourage you to explore the mental health resources available throughout the university community, such as counselling, self-help resources, peer support or skills-building available through the SU Wellness Centre (Room 370, MacEwan Student Centre, Mental Health Services Website) and the Campus Mental Health Strategy website (Mental Health). - b.
-SU Wellness Services: For more information, see www.ucalgary.ca/wellnesscentre or call 403-210-9355. - c.
+SU Wellness Services: For more information, see their website or call 403-210-9355. - c.
 Sexual Violence: The Sexual Violence Support Advocate, Carla Bertsch, can provide confidential support and information regarding sexual violence to all members of the university community.
 Carla can be reached by email (svsa@ucalgary.ca) or phone at 403-220-2208.
-The complete University of Calgary policy on sexual violence can be viewed at (svsa@ucalgary.ca/legal-services/sites/default/files/teams/1/Policies-Sexual-and-Gender-Based-Violence-Policy.pdf) - d.
-Misconduct: Academic integrity is the foundation of the development and acquisition of knowledge and is based on values of honesty, trust, responsibility, and respect.
-We expect members of our community to act with integrity.
-Research integrity, ethics, and principles of conduct are key to academic integrity.
-Members of our campus community are required to abide by our institutional Code of Conduct and promote academic integrity in upholding the University of Calgary's reputation of excellence.
-Some examples of academic misconduct include but are not limited to: posting course material to online platforms or file sharing without the course instructor's consent; submitting or presenting work as if it were the student's own work; submitting or presenting work in one course which has also been submitted in another course without the instructor's permission; borrowing experimental values from others without the instructor's approval; falsification/fabrication of experimental values in a report.
-Please read the following to inform yourself more on academic integrity:
+The complete University of Calgary policy on sexual violence can be viewed here. - d.
+Student Ombuds Office: A safe place for all students of the University of Calgary to discuss student related issues, interpersonal conflict, academic and non-academic concerns, and many other problems. - e.
+Student Union Information: SU contact, Email your SU Science Reps: science1@su.ucalgary.ca, science2@su.ucalgary.ca, science3@su.ucalgary.ca, f.
+Academic Accommodation Policy: